bhavarth-joshi/Bhavarth-Joshi/README.md

 ## Hey there👋, I am Bhavarth

 Here I'll be building and experimenting with various kind of projects.
-You can check out my resume [here](https://bhavarthjoshi.carrd.co/).

 Domains: AI, Cloud and WebApps.